dsec-capital/zorro-fix/README.md

 Neither the FIX client plugin nor the FIX server are yet complete.
 More work is required.
 See the TODO list below.

-The long term plans for developing a FIX plugin for Zorro is that more and more professional brokerage firms provide FIX access.
+The long term reasons for developing a FIX plugin for Zorro is that more and more professional brokerage firms provide FIX access.
 This is also a trend in crypto currency prime brokerage, see for example the work (full disclosure - I am one of the co-authors):

   - [Phoenix Prime FIX Client Examples Package](https://github.com/mtxpt/phx-fix-examples)